 Utility Knives

-A utility knife gets its name basically because it has many uses for both trades and hobbyists.
-Ease of operation combined with the razor-sharp blade makes it a vital tool for anyone who needs to make a quick cut, whether it’s something as simple as cutting open boxes or as large as slicing drywall.
+A utility knife gets its name because it has many uses for trades and hobbyists.
+Ease of operation combined with the razor-sharp blade makes it a vital tool for anyone who needs to make a quick cut, whether as simple as cutting open boxes or as large as slicing drywall.
 There are various features available in different utility blades, such as built-in blade storage, quick-blade removal, or a line/string cutting notch.

 - A comfortable, ergonomic grip.